onap/integration/docs/docs_vFW_CNF_CDS.rst

 **<MANUAL>**

-The Guilin introduces new API for verification of the status of instantiated resouces in k8s cluster.
+The Guilin introduced new API for verification of the status of instantiated resouces in k8s cluster.
 The API gives result similar to *kubectl describe* operation for all the resources created for particular *rb-definition*.
 Status API can be used to verify the k8s resources after instantiation but also can be used leveraged for synchronization of the information with external components, like AAI in the future.
 To use Status API call

 ::